accesscode-2-1/unit-3-project/demos/practice_demo_guidelines.md

    *Use this as an opportunity to consult your potential users, get feedback on features, UI, etc.*

 #### Schedule
+*Each team will have 15 minutes total - up to 10 minutes to speak and 5 additional minutes for questions*

 1. Take 2
 2. Momen-Tone